ilyakurdyukov/jpeg-quantsmooth/README.md

 Images are processed locally on your computer.
 Without multithreading and SIMD optimizations it runs slower than native code.

+- Click the "Load" button or drag-n-drop JPEG image into the browser window.
+After processing is complete, you can save the result by clicking the "Save" button.
+You can edit the *filename* field before saving.
+The *options* field is passed to the *wasm* code when you initiate a processing by loading a file.

 ## Usage

 `jpegqs [options] input.jpg output.jpg`